 - TRS-80 Expansion Devices from Bartlett Labs

 - Ira Goldklang’s TRS-80 Revived Site

 I ran across an interesting book recently, entitled Priming the Pump: How TRS-80 Enthusiasts Helped Spark the PC Revolution.
-It tells several of the inside stories of how the TRS-80 came to be, and its influence on the computing industry in those early years.
+It relates several of the inside stories of how the TRS-80 came to be, and its influence on the personal computing industry in those early years.
 If you’re interested in the origins and influences of the TRS-80, I highly recommend this book.

 The Fate of the TRS-80 Model I

 The TRS-80 Model I was finally discontinued in January 1981, because it failed to meet the FCC’s Radio Frequency Interference standard.

 My entire TRS-80 system was donated to the Dallas Public Library in 1985, to make room for more modern equipment.
 In a letter of thanks, the Director of Libraries wrote “We are currently exploring the best possible use for the TRS-80 Computer System.”
 I have often wondered if they did anything with it, or if it ended up in someone’s personal collection, a museum, a thrift store, or a landfill.